 Answering those questions will clarify where each system makes sense.

 Fleets focused on diagnostics, maintenance planning, and flexibility often favor OBD II fleet tracking.
-Those prioritizing durability, sensor integration, and security lean toward hardwired GPS.
-Many find value in using both, unified through one system.
+Those prioritizing tamper resistance and secure placement, such as fleets monitoring high-value assets or driver safety, may prefer hardwired or J1939-connected systems.
+Many find value in combining both under one unified platform.

 OBD tracking and hardwired GPS each have clear strengths.
-One delivers speed and portability, the other permanence and depth.
+One delivers speed and portability, the other permanence.
 The right decision depends on your fleet type, operational goals, and how you balance flexibility with control.

 As vehicles evolve and compliance reporting expands, the ability to capture diagnostics, monitor performance, and connect assets through a single platform will matter more than hardware choice alone.